 Injuries and Progression

-Lliability for the Claimant's injuries was admitted by the Defendant.
-The solicitors for the Claimant and Defendant entered into negotiations to try agree compensation.
+Liability for the claimant's injuries was admitted by the defendant.
+The solicitors for the claimant and defendant entered into negotiations to try agree compensation.
 Negotiations broke down.
-The Claimant therefore issued court proceedings.
-The Claimant's case was heard by a court 4 years after the injuries were sustained.
+The claimant therefore issued court proceedings.
+The claimant's case was heard by a court 4 years after the injuries were sustained.